-Whether you are an experienced mobile app developer, a first-time app entrepreneur or simply an app enthusiast interested to see in which direction mobile technology is headed, having a finger on the pulse of mobile technology trends helps you be adequately prepared for the imminent future.
+Whether you are an experienced mobile app developer, a first-time app entrepreneur, or simply an app enthusiast interested in seeing in which direction mobile technology is headed, having a finger on the pulse of mobile technology trends helps you be adequately prepared for the imminent future.

-As the year draws to an end, the last few weeks aren’t just a time for thoughtful reflection and contemplation but also is an opportunity for preparation so that you can truly kickstart the next year.
+As the year draws to an end, the last couple of months isn’t just a time for thoughtful reflection and contemplation but also an opportunity for preparation so that you can truly kickstart the next year.

-Here are our top mobile technology predictions that are going to propel the app industry forward in 2020 and beyond.
+Here are our top mobile technology predictions that are going to propel the app industry forward in 2024 and beyond.

-1. mHealth and development of healthcare-focused apps
+1. mHealth and Development of Healthcare-Focused Apps

 Apple CEO, Tim Cook was quoted in an interview, “If you zoom out into the future, and you look back, and you ask the question, ‘What was Apple’s greatest contribution to mankind,’ it will be about health.”
 This statement goes on to show the focus tech companies have put on the healthcare sector and the advancements we are to witness in the arena.

 From AI-based apps that leverage machine learning to facilitate diagnosis to medical chatbots and virtual medical and nursing assistants, the range of medical applications is limitless and has a tremendous amount of unrealized potential that will prove to be a game-changer in the years to come.

-2. IoT and apps for smart devices
+2. IoT and Apps for Smart Devices

-3. Artificial intelligence in mobile apps on the rise
+3. Artificial Intelligence in Mobile Apps on the Rise

 We would also see a surge in mobile applications with chatbots and those running on voice UI in addition to graphic UI.
-According to a business insider report, 80 percent of enterprises are looking to incorporate chatbots in their mobile apps and websites by the end of 2020 to streamline customer interactions.
+According to a business insider report, 80 percent of enterprises were looking to incorporate chatbots in their mobile apps and websites in 2020 to streamline customer interactions.

-4. Developing apps for foldable devices
+4. Developing Apps for Foldable Devices

 The larger display is a boon for app developers as it promises a highly immersive experience for its users.
 This is particularly true in the case of gaming and eCommerce apps as the display size would directly relate to the user experience and let app designers and developers plan better for the extra app real estate available to them.